UniFi 2025 Review and 2026 Midyear Update: Wi-Fi 7, Object Networking, and Multi-Gig Planning for Small Businesses

 - Configuration Time: Object Networking reduces policy changes from hours to minutes

-- Troubleshooting: Unified management reduces problem resolution time
+- Troubleshooting: Unified management with Time Machine (Network 10.5) improves problem isolation

 - Scalability: Adding new devices or policies requires minimal configuration